 As stated in the title of Nkrumah’s book, Consciencism is both philosophy and ideology.
-As philosophy it explains the world and the principles that govern it.
-As ideology it directs our actions towards our collective political, economic and social objectives.
+As philosophy, it explains the world and the principles that govern it.
+As ideology, it directs our actions toward our collective political, economic, and social objectives.

 Thought In Action